Przemoosz/WoTPersonalDataCollector/readme.md

 - WPD-4-SaveDataToCosmosDB - Reorganize data and save data to CosmosDB - Finished and merged
 - WPD-5-DisplayCollectedDataInAspNetApp - Prototype version - Displaying saved data from CosmosDb in ASP.NET app also include prototype versioning check classes - Finished and merged
 - WPD-6-ImplementVersionCheckForAspNetApp - Implement controller for version check - Planned
+- WPD-7-ImplementSharedKernel - Implement kernel that is shared between projects - Planned
+- WPD-8-IncreaseCodeCoverage - Adding/modifying tests to increase code coverage - Planned
-- WPD-7-ImplementIntegrationTestForVersioning - Implement integration tests for various cases with versioning check from Cosmos DB - Planned
+- WPD-9-ImplementIntegrationTestForVersioning - Implement integration tests for various cases with versioning check from Cosmos DB - Planned
-- WPD-8-DisplayDataFromCosmosDbInPrettyWay - Displaying saved data from CosmosDb in pretty way - Planned
+- WPD-10-DisplayDataFromCosmosDbInPrettyWay - Displaying saved data from CosmosDb in pretty way - Planned

-## CosmosDb
+## CosmosDbs

 To run application you have to provide CosmosDb Primary Connection String.
 You can use Cosmos database from [Azure Portal](https://azure.microsoft.com/en-us/products/cosmos-db/) or